 Safeguard Your Eyes and Sight

 A comprehensive in-person eye exam is the only way to determine whether your eyes are healthy and free from sight-threatening conditions.
 Early detection and treatment of these problems can potentially prevent vision loss.
 Eye care practitioners frequently discover an infection, chronic illness or eye disease during what patients would have expected to be a simple, routine ocular exam.
 These scenarios are far more common than we’d like to imagine.

-To safeguard the health of your eyes and sight, have a comprehensive, in-person eye exam with Dr. Timothy S. Gibbons on a regular basis.
+To safeguard the health of your eyes and sight, have a comprehensive, in-person eye exam with Dr. Jeffrey C. Johnson on a regular basis.
 Your health may depend on it.